FREQUENTLY ASKED QUESTIONS - Forest School Playgroup

 Dog walkers use the woodland surrounding the site.
 In the unlikely event a dog enters the site, children and adults are advised to keep as still and quiet as possible and use ‘x marks the spot’ – this is crossing your arms over your chest with your hands on opposite shoulders until the dog has moved on or the owner is leading it away.
 Unfortunately, we have to ask that you do not bring your own dog to the sessions.

-The area of woodland used for our Outdoor Adventure Sessions is enclosed within a 3 tier wire fence with 2 gates for entering and exiting.
+The area of woodland used for our Forest School Sessions is enclosed within a 3 tier wire fence with 2 gates for entering and exiting.
 The meadow in which the site is located is also surrounded by secure fencing, there is a gate for entry and exit at the top of the meadow nearest the car park.
 Please always fully close all gates when entering and leaving the site.